 - Hematoma (pocket of blood that looks like a swollen bruise)

 - Seroma (pooling of fluid beneath the skin, resulting in a blister like appearance)

 Some of the more specific risks attached to jaw reduction surgery include:

 Infections are rare, but possible as the incision sites are located intraorally (in the mouth).
 It is vital to keep the mouth scrupulously clean during your recovery.

 Partial numbness of the jaw can occur due to nerve damage.
 In most cases this is temporary, but in rare cases, it can endure for some months.

 Achieving perfect symmetry is very difficult.
 Even if the surgeon takes the utmost care in marking out the areas on the jaw line that he or she will trim , asymmetry may still occur.
 If this does happen, however, it can be corrected in a secondary surgery.

 For those who wish to avoid jaw reduction surgery but still wish to reshape their jaw, there are non-invasive options available.
 Botox and Dysport can effectively contour and slim the lower third of the face by relaxing the appearance of a thick-set, square jaw.
 These injectables weaken the masseter muscle, causing it to shrink.
 This variation of nonsurgical face contouring can also be used to correct facial asymmetry around the jawline.

 However, this procedure is most effective for patients who suffer from temporomandibular joint dysfunction as it will shrink the masseter muscle.
 For patients who have large jaw bones, non-surgical alternatives may not be as effective.
-Book a consultation with a plastic surgeon with experience in using injectables around the jawline to check if you are a suitable candidate.
+Consult with our medical review team with experience in using injectables around the jawline to check if you are a suitable candidate.